alg/qosmos/README.md

 Outstanding tasks
 -----------------

-- scoring
-  - bot gets a score point for each frag
-  - score persists between rounds

 - resetting bots list
   - add PING - PONG and remove non-responding bots at the beginning of the round